Abdulrahmanbanat/Python/README.md

-# Python Course – Shai for Data Science
+# Python Course

-This repository contains all Python exercises and lessons covered during the **Shai for Data Science** course.
+This repository contains all Python exercises and lessons covered during the course.
 Each chapter focuses on a key set of Python fundamentals, starting from basic syntax to more advanced data structures and functions.

 ---